Questions to Think About

 - Do you love to research and write?

 - Do you need to have a great deal of contact with people?
 Must it be with clients or are colleagues enough?

-- What kind of client – will you be happy with a group client?
-How about a business as a client?
-Do you prefer individual clients?
+- What kind of client do you want to serve – will you be happy with a group client?
+How about a business as a client, or do you prefer individual clients?

 - Are you happier juggling multiple short-term assignments or would you rather spend lots of time on a few long-term assignments?

 - Do you embrace or fear a great deal of autonomy and responsibility early in your career?